 Traveling opens us to experiences that we may never have thought we could have – and many of which we can’t have if we’re glued to our screens.
 We travel to experience all that life has to offer us – the good, the bad, the beautiful, and the powerful.

 By Sydney from A World in Reach

-Eating delicious food is a major part of my everyday life, and that doesn’t stop when I’m traveling.
+Eating delicious food is a major part of my everyday life, and that doesn’t stop when traveling.
 One of my favorite parts about visiting a new place is experiencing all the delicious food that it has to offer.
-I’m always so excited to try new foods, especially local dishes that I can’t find back home.
+I’m always so excited to try new foods, especially local dishes I can’t find back home.

-Some of the highlights of my travels have been experiencing fine dining in Japan, trying guinea pig for the first time in Ecuador, and sampling amazing street food all around the world.
+Some of the highlights of my travels have been experiencing fine dining in Japan, trying guinea pigs for the first time in Ecuador, and sampling amazing street food all around the world.
 Taking a cooking class is another fun way to experience local cuisine – you’ll be able to try new dishes and learn how to prepare them at home!

 Even if you’re a picky eater, I recommend stepping out of your comfort zone (even if it’s just a baby step) on your next trip and trying a new dish.
 Who knows – you might even come home with a new favorite food!

 One of the best parts of traveling is being able to interact with people from all over the world you never would have otherwise.
 Not only does traveling help get you out of your comfort zone, but it’s a great opportunity to find others of a similar mindset.
 You can meet people with similar interests, personalities, or professional careers.
 It allows you to branch out and opens up endless possibilities.

 Meeting and starting up a conversation with strangers are never easy, even more, when you are completely out of your element in another country.
 But it does help to get you out of your comfort zone and to be a more adventurous type of person.